plantnet/malpolon/examples/sentinel2_raster_torchgeo/README.md

     - _train\_batch\_size_ : size of train batches.
 Takes an integer as input.
     - _inference\_batch\_size_ : size of inference batches.
 Takes an integer as input.
     - _num\_workers_ : number of worker processes to use for loading the data.
 When you set the “number of workers” parameter to a value greater than 0, the DataLoader will load data in parallel using multiple worker processes.
 Takes an integer as input.
-    - _units_ : unit of the dataset.
-Takes a string as input.
+    - _units_ : unit system of the queries performed on the dataset.
+This value should be equal to the units of your observations, which can be different from you dataset's unit system.
+Takes any string in [`'crs'`, `'pixel'`, `'m'`, `'meter'`, `'metre'`] as input.
-    - _crs_ : coordinate reference system of the dataset.
+    - _crs_ : coordinate reference system of the queries performed on the dataset.
+This value should be equal to the CRS of your observations, which can be different from your dataset's CRS.
 Takes an integer as input.
 - **task**
   - _task_ : deep learning task to be performed.
 At the moment, can taks any value in [`'classification_binary'`, `'classification_multiclass'`, `'classification_multilabel'`].
 Takes a string as input.